waynesutton/better-todo/README.md

 - **Custom labels** - add text labels to dates (e.g., "Sprint Planning", "Weekly Review")
   - Labels display instead of dates but preserve chronological order
   - Add, edit, or remove labels via the three-dot menu
+- **Custom folders** - organize dates into collapsible folders with custom names
+  - Create folders via "+ Add Folder" button (authenticated users only)
+  - Add dates to folders via three-dot menu "Add to Folder..." option
+  - Folders with dates appear between active dates and archived section
+  - "Manage Folders" section below archived list shows all folders (including empty ones)
+  - Rename, archive, and delete folders via three-dot menu in each section
+  - Empty folders can be deleted from "Manage Folders" section
+- **Auto-grouped months** - completed months automatically group into collapsible sections
+  - Named by month and year (e.g., "January 2025")
+  - Only displays after a full month has passed
+  - Archive, unarchive, and delete month groups
 - **Three-dot menu** next to dates with options to:
   - Add/edit/remove custom date label
+  - Add to Folder (when folders exist) or Remove from Folder
   - Copy all non-archived todos to tomorrow, previous/next day, or custom date
   - Archive the entire date
   - Delete the date and all its content (with confirmation)